 The state’s previously lowest recidivism rate came in 2014 when only 29 percent of offenders were returned to prison following their release in 2010.

 Michigan’s impressive position in the area of recidivism is speculated to be as a result of important programs and training that the state has put in place with just such goals in mind.
 The department’s “Offender Success” model provides inmates with education, skills and job training in high-demand fields that can lead to stable careers and lower the risk of re-offense.

 “Our communities are safer when we give offenders the tools they need to become successful and productive members of society,” said Heidi Washington, director of the Michigan Department of Corrections.
 “The department has made it a priority to provide high-quality education, training and support to offenders returning to our neighborhoods, and Michigan’s declining recidivism rates show these efforts are working.”

 Some examples of the new DOC training programs include the Vocational Village, which operates at the Richard A. Handlon Correctional Facility in Ionia (since 2016) and one that opened shortly thereafter at the Parnall Correctional Facility in Jackson.
-These two programs provide training in automotive technology, welding, CNC machining, robotics, commercial truck driving, forklift operation, carpentry, plumbing, electrical trades and concrete and masonry work.
+The two programs offer training and education in areas of robotics, automotive technology, CNC machining, welding, commercial truck driving,carpentry, forklift operation, plumbing, electrical trades and concrete and masonry work.